 Some places where one can stay near Chidambaram Nataraja Temple are:

 Hotel Akhshaya at Gandhi Nagar, Chidambaram has comfortable accommodations for tourists visiting Chidambaram.
 It is 1.8km away from the Chidambaram railway station.
 Also, it has a wide range of comfort delicacies.

 Hotel Lakshmi Vilas Heritage at T Neduncheri, Chidambaram is has a big complex.
 The hotel gives the tourists a chance to enjoy living in pollution free atmosphere.
 It is only 12 km away from the Chidambaram railway station.

 What are some temples near Chidambaram Nataraja Temple?

 Some of the temples near Chidambaram nataraja Temple:

 - If you are a nature lover then you should definitely visit the Pichavaram Mangrove forest.
 It offers boat rides in the midst of tranquil forest environment.

 - The Thillai Kali Amman Temple is famous for its presiding deity who is Goddess Parvathi in the form of Kali.
 The idol is truly lively and magnificent to look at.

-- The Tiruvetkalam temple is situated adjoining the Anamalai university complex.
-It is a great place to visit for its peaceful and resplendent structure.
+- The Tiruvetkalam temple is adjacent to the Anamalai university complex.
+It is also a great place to visit for its peaceful and resplendent structure.